 Where to stay?
 Don’t ask me.
 My choice had a fine location but was a disappointment.
 What about eating?
 Well, I found myself a couple of Irish pubs for lunch and a place in Chinatown for dinner.
 I suggest that you try the traditional Poutine, with French fries and cheese curds topped with a light brown gravy at McLean’s Pub on Dorchester Square.

 This article is part of a series based on a four-night visit to three major cities in eastern Canada.
-The result is introduced in these articles.

 (1) Montreal (THIS)